peter-fh/comp-353-project/README.md

 Syntax for reading sql files is .read file_name.sql

-Syntax for reading database info from file (into table Students):
+Syntax for reading database info from file (for example, into table Students):

 .separator ","